 St John Perse Museum: The first floor features manuscripts and personal items of St. John Perse, while the ground floor is a reconstruction of a 19th century home.

-Another common landmark for vacationers is Schoelcher Museum.
-It is found in downtown Pointe A Pitre.
+Another landmark that often intrigues visitors is Schoelcher Museum.
+It is found within downtown Pointe A Pitre.
 Museum Schoelcher stands today to honor a man who fought fervently for the abolition of slavery, not only in Guadeloupe, but in the whole of the Caribbean.
 The museum was originally opened in the 19th century with the intent of displaying artwork, and it still does to some extend, with much of Schoelcher's donated personal collection on display.

 Église Saint-Pierre-et-Saint-Paul: Listed as a historic monument in 1978, this cathedral has had its ups and downs since it was first erected in 1817, over 10 years after construction began.
 Later, earthquakes and storms would cause damage, but it was never truly down for the count.

-Feeling Lucky?
-Vacationers wanting to test their luck have a handful of places to go nearby.
+Looking for some action?
+Guests looking to test their luck on the slots will have several places to go nearby.